jutonz/event_bus-wiki/Creating-Event-Consumers.md

     Logger.info("I am handling the event with a Simple module #{__MODULE__}") Logger.info(fn -> inspect(event) end)

-    # Set the event as completed for `MyFirstConsumer`
+    # Mark the event as completed for this consumer
     EventBus.mark_as_completed({MyFirstConsumer, event_shadow})
   end
 end